robomq/robomq.io/docs/gettingStarted.md

 - **Administrative user** : the user name is same as the vhost or the customer tenant name,  which for this example is **nova**

 - **Credential** - administrative credential is a secure token that will be sent over the registered email.
-This token is one time token generated using TOTP (Time-Based One-Time Password Algorithm) [IETF RFC 6238](https://tools.ietf.org/html/rfc6238).
+This token is one time token generated using TOTP (Time-Based One-Time Password Algorithm) <a href="https://tools.ietf.org/html/rfc6238" target="_blank">IETF RFC 6238</a>.
 Every time the token is reset a new token is created.

 ![Login credential for robomq Management Console](./images/vhostLogin.png)